Learn

 Stephanie is in the library on Friday mornings from 10 am – 12 pm.
 You can also reserve books on a specific library website (see below).
 Please remember to sign the card and place it in the red box on the desk.
 Books returned can be placed in the basket inside the door.

-We are so lucky to have a library here at the Temple, which is available to everyone: Temple members, Kehillah families, Chavaya (Religious School) participants, and Camp Pinebrook campers!
+We are so lucky to have a library here at the Temple, which is available to everyone: Temple members, Kehillah families, Religious School participants, and Camp Pinebrook campers!
+Come visit the library in person! … or request a book online!

 – Linda Capozzola, Library volunteer, and book aficionado!